Showing posts with label Covey. Show all posts

 When auto-pilot isn't an option, we awaken will.

-And once mindful enough to allow space between stimulus and response, we can examine our communication choices through the lens of kindness.
+Once mindful enough to allow space between stimulus and response, we can examine our communication choices through the lens of kindness.
 That doesn't mean being inauthentic.
 Instead, it means we choose the best response available to us at that moment.
 We may choose to bite our tongue, walk away, or ask a good question.
-In a heated moment, instead of swearing or name-calling, we might choose a less offensive word.
+Instead of swearing or name-calling, we might choose a less offensive word in a heated moment.
 The point is that we choose.

 Other ways to put distance between stimulus and response include:

-• Knowing your why and who you want to be.
+• Knowing our why and who we want to be.

 Our communication choices make an impact.